devgoeth/tbot/README.md

 ### Base

-In Controller you can use base parameter which contain all base parameters include object of Telegram\BotApi https://github.com/TelegramBot/Api
+In Controller you can use base parameter which contain all base parameters include object of TelegramBot\Api https://github.com/TelegramBot/Api

 ``` php
 public function myMessage(){